-'''

 Safe mode is OFF

-'''

-- 8. Make sure that the HDFS upgrade was successful.
-Go through steps 2, 3, and 4 in Prepare HDFS for the Upgrade to create new versions of the logs and reports.
-Substitute "new" for "old" in the file names as necessary. - 9.
-Compare the old and new versions of the following: - dfs-old-fsck-1.log versus dfs-new-fsck-1.log.
+9. Make sure that the HDFS upgrade was successful.
+Repeat step 5 in Preparing for the Upgrade to create new versions of the logs and reports.
+Substitute "new" for "old" in the file names as necessary.

+• dfs-old-fsck-1.log versus dfs-new-fsck-1.log.